arafato/alicloud-core-concepts-book/manuscript/governance.md

 Instead of defining permissions for individual RAM users, it's usually more convenient to create groups that relate to job functions (administrators, developers, accounting, etc.).
 Next, define the relevant permissions for each group.
 Finally, assign RAM users to those groups.
 All the users in an RAM group inherit the permissions assigned to the group.
 That way, you can make changes for everyone in a group in just one place.
 As people move around in your company, you can simply change what RAM group their RAM user belongs to.

 - **Grant Least Privilege:**
-When you create IAM policies, follow the standard security advice of granting least privilege, or granting only the permissions required to perform a task.
+When you create RAM policies, follow the standard security advice of granting least privilege, or granting only the permissions required to perform a task.
 Determine what users (and roles) need to do and then craft policies that allow them to perform only those tasks.
 Start with a minimum set of permissions and grant additional permissions as necessary.
 Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later.
 Alibaba Cloud RAM service comes with a set of pre-defined policies which are called *System Policies*.
 You can find them in your cloud account portal here: https://ram.console.aliyun.com/policies
 Usually, for each service there are two policies defined: One that gives full access, and one that only gives read access to any resource in any region.
 While this may work for some scenarios you might need more fine-granular access policies that are specific to certain resource, to a certain region, or to some specific actions.
 For these scenarios you can define a so-called *Custom Policy*.